 The engine coughed to life and we packed our skis into the car, then exchanged our ski boots for Frye boots.
-The heat took its time coming to life, but by the time we passed the Lost Pond Trail on route 16, we shucked our hats and gloves.
+The heat took its time coming to life, but by the time we passed the Lost Pond Trail on Route 16, we shucked off our hats and gloves.

-"Goddamn VW."
+"Goddamn VWs."
 I loved this car and pointed my car south.

-"Goddamn VW is right."
+"Goddamn VWs is right."
 My friends loved this car.

 "Nice and warm."